 ”To have the opportunity to be taught by and work with Daniel Catanach is a huge and very special privilege - no matter on what level one finds oneself as a dancer."
-Lisbeth McCoy.

 Daniel Catanach's Bless Me, Ultima is a coming-of-age novel by Rudolfo Anaya centering on Antonio Márez y Luna and his mentorship under his curandera and protector, Ultima.
 The ballet reflects Anaya's interpretation of Hispano culture of the 1940s in rural New Mexico.
 Daniel uses Anaya's use of Spanish, mystical depiction of the New Mexican landscape, use of cultural motifs such as La Llorona, and recounting of curandera folkways such as the gathering of medicinal herbs, gives the audience a sense of the influence of indigenous cultural ways that are both authentic and distinct from the mainstream.